peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

   }
 ~~~

-Since the Status Assertion Request is an array of strings, if one or more status
+Since the Status Assertion Request is an array of strings, if one or more Status
-assertion request are made for a Digital Credential with errors,
+Assertion Request object are made for a Digital Credential with errors,
 the response status code will be always `200` including the parameters as specified in  the OAuth 2.0 RFC
 [Section 5.2](https://tools.ietf.org/html/rfc6749#section-5.2).